Mahdi-py/Duration-Time-Prediction/README.md

 # Duration Time Prediction
 Three models are trained using a real-world data for rail transportation.
 The data set contains different transportation types (rail, buses etc..) for more than 25 cities.
 We are working in a single city (Berlin) and specific type of transportation which is rail.
-The original data set contains more than 6 million records, but we reduced it to half a million.
+The original data set contains more than 6 million records, but we reduced it to half a million. link of data set from the nature journal: https://www.nature.com/articles/sdata201889
  ## The data preperation
 In this file, the data is integrated and prepared.
 The missing and redundant data are dealt with.
  ## Modeling